Testing for differential abundance in compositional counts data, with application to microbiome studies: Testing for differential abundance

+\begin{prop} If the null hypothesis \eqref{eq:eqdist_latent} is true, then the aforementioned testing procedure has level $\alpha$. \end{prop} See \S~\ref{app_A_proof_of_lemma} for a proof.
+We note that our testing procedure assumes that $\lambda_j>0$.
+In \S~\ref{sm-lambdapos-example} we provide an example that shows that removing the samples with zero (or a low) count results in a biased test.
+Therefore, for applying our testing procedure to all $j\in \{1,\ldots,m\}/\{b_1,\ldots,b_r\}$, we require that the reference set will have enough counts for each sample, so that $\min_{i=1,\ldots,n}\bb'\bX_i>0$ and hence $\lambda_j>0$.
+Samples with extremely low sampling depth (technical faults) may be removed from the entire analysis if it is reasonable to assume $\bY$ and $\bP$ are independent of the total number of counts per sample.

+The appropriate level $\alpha$ test of independence depends on the dimension and possible values of $\bY$.
+For a univariate $\bY$, the choice is among tests for equality of distributions if $\bY$ is categorical and among tests of independence between random variables if $\bY$ is continuous.
+For a multivariate $\bY$, the choice is among tests of independence between a univariate random variable and a multivariate vector.
+For the null hypothesis is \eqref{eq:eqdist_latent2}, the choice is among tests of independence between two random vectors \citep{gretton2008kernel,szekely2009brownian,heller2012consistent}.
+When the null hypothesis is \eqref{eq:eqdist_latent2} and $\bY$ is categorical, the popular PERMANOVA test \cite{anderson2001new} can be used on the vector of rarefied counts, see example in \S~\ref{sec:RDE_GUT}.

-Given the reference set $B$, the test of $H_0^{\left(j\right)}$ makes no assumptions on the distributions of $\mathcal{P},\mathcal{Q}$, or on the structural zeros.
-The assumption free test comes at a price of first having to rarefy $X_{i,j}$ to $\tilde{X}_{i,j}$ and $Y_{i,j}$ to $\tilde{Y}_{i,j}$.
-Normalization by rarefaction has been previously criticized since only part of the data is used for inference \citep{mcmurdie2014waste}, however other methods resort to parametric assumptions for modeling the data.
-We argue that (i) since little is known about the data generation mechanism, having no model assumptions is highly desired; (ii) the potential price paid for performing non parametric testing, via rarefaction, is fairly low in comparison to the gain in assurance that the correctness of discoveries does not hinge on model assumptions and sequencing resolution.
-We support our argument via examples and extensive simulations in \cref{sec:simulations}-\cref{sec:RDE_HMP}.
+The test of $H_0^{\left(j\right)}$ makes no parametric assumptions on the distribution of $\bP$, or on the structural zeros.
+The assumption free test comes at a price of first having to rarefy $\bX_{i}(\be_j)$ to ${Z}_{i,\lambda_j}(\be_j)$.
+Normalization by rarefaction has been criticized since only part of the data is used for inference \citep{mcmurdie2014waste}.
+However, the alternative methods rely on parametric assumptions for modeling the data.
+Since little is known about the data generation mechanism, having no model assumptions is highly desired.
+Arguably, the potential power loss due to rarefaction is worth the gain in assurance that the correctness of discoveries does not hinge on model assumptions and sequencing resolution.
+We support our argument via examples and extensive simulations in \S~\ref{sec:simulations}-\S~\ref{sec:RDE_GUT}.

-The value of $\lambda_j$ is chosen so no samples are removed from the study for testing \eqref{eq:testable_hypothesis}.
-Removing observations with total low count in taxons $j,b_1,...,b_r$ below a fixed threshold may introduce a bias into the test, as we show in the following example.